Why High-Functioning Burnout Is Hard to Spot

 • They wake up and feel like themselves again.

-Coaching with me doesn’t mean you’re giving less.
-It’s a dedicated space to learn how to give without draining yourself.
+Coaching with me doesn’t mean you’re giving up.
+It’s a dedicated space to learn how to give to others without draining yourself.
+Learn more about how Paul and other clients have achieved this.

-Be seen.
-Not just for how much you do but for who you are.
+Be appreciated not for how much you do, but for who you are.

 Next